-K-2 Teachers Need these Emotions and Feelings Lessons and Resources
+K-2 Teachers Need These Emotions and Feelings Lessons

 We all know that social-emotional development is crucial in the classroom and at home.
 We need to nurture and tend to the social and emotional needs of our students if we want to see them succeed at school and in life.

 But where do we begin?
 What should we focus on?

 As teachers, we tend to notice moods first because they directly affect behavior in the classroom.